ExpediaGroup/github-helpers/README.md

 ### [create-pr-comment](.github/workflows/create-pr-comment.yml)

--   Comments on a pull request or other issue
+-   Comments on a pull request or other issue in your current repo or in another repo

 ### [delete-stale-branches](.github/workflows/delete-stale-branches.yml)